dianabasilio/docker-example/README.md

 ### What does this command do: docker run node?

 - It creates and runs a container based on the "node" image.

+## Share docker

+When we share just the dockerfile, we need to also share the code.

+So we need to share it via dockerhub or Private registry.

+### Private Registry
+There are a lot of providers for private registry, you can also use this.

+### dockerhub
+It has a free plan.
+Official Docker Image Registry.
+`docker push <IMAGENAME>`
+`docker pull <IMAGENAME>`